 Ideally the sprouts should remain small, about 2.5cm long, and knobbly and be a green/purple colour.
 If they grow long and white then there is insufficient light.
-Too many sprouts will result in small potatoes, you really only need 2 to 3 sprouts with earlies and 3 to 4 with main crop varieties.
-Any extra sprouts can be carefully rubbed off although some gardeners prefer to cut them out with a sharp knife to prevent them re-sprouting.
+Too many sprouts will result in small potatoes.
+You only need 2 to 3 sprouts with earlies and 3 to 4 with main crop varieties.
+Rub of any extra sprouts; some gardeners prefer to cut them out with a sharp knife to prevent them re-sprouting.

 When the time for planting arrives do handle the potatoes with care.
 You don’t want to knock off any of those sturdy sprouts!